ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.3-analysis/README.md

   ![Analysis job "PLAY RECAP" as seen at the end of the job output](images/analysis_job_recap.png)

 - Additionally, you can verify the status of each node by scrolling through the job output and checking for a message specific to each node indicating that the pre-conversion analysis was successful.
-If any issues were found, a quick synopsis message will be printed instead, as well as provising a path to the pre-conversion log file for further manual investigations.
+If any issues were found, a quick synopsis message will be printed instead, as well as providing a path to the pre-conversion log file for further, manual investigations.

   ![Analysis job node4 status message in job output](images/analysis_job_output.png)